Construction Gingerbread House Recipe

 Directions

-- Bake in an oven to 300 degrees for 30-45 minutes depending on the thickness of the piece.
+• Bake in an oven at 300 degrees for 30-40 minutes depending on the thickness of the piece.
 This may vary with different ovens as well so test a few pieces first.
-My oven runs on the hot side so we found that baking it at 275 for 45 minutes and then turning off the oven and let it cool in the oven for another 30 minutes worked best for us.
+We rotated the cookie sheet halfway.
 Watch closely as gingerbread can burn pretty easily.

 Icing Directions